MicrosoftDocs/windows-dev-docs/hub/apps/performance/choose-between-tools.md

 The Visual Studio Performance Profiler is a component of Visual Studio itself and is installable through the same [installation wizard](/visualstudio/install/install-visual-studio) as the rest of the development environment.

 The Windows Performance Toolkit is downloadable separately as a part of the [Windows Assessment and Deployment Kit](/windows-hardware/get-started/adk-install).
-However, the command-line Performance Recorder tool is pre-installed with Windows 10 and later as `wpr.exe` available on the default path variable from shells like PowerShell and the Command Prompt.
+However, the command-line Performance Recorder tool is pre-installed with Windows 10 and Windows 11 and later as `wpr.exe` available on the default path variable from shells like PowerShell and the Command Prompt.

 The Performance Analyzer is available as an [application in the Microsoft Store](https://www.microsoft.com/store/productId/9N0W1B2BXGNZ).